dspeth/dspeth.github.io/_pages/Situ.md

 ### Teaching
-{% include gallery caption="Impressions of fieldwork during the international geobiology course." %}
+{% include gallery id=gallery_edu caption="Impressions of fieldwork during the international geobiology course." %}

 Most of my experience teaching fieldwork has come from my role as one of the lead TAs for the [International Geobiology Course](http://web.gps.caltech.edu/GBcourse/) (or GeoBio course for short) from 2017 to 2019.